Burlington, Vermont: Government

 Burlington has had a mayor–council form of government since 1865 with its first mayor being Albert L. Catlin.
 Democrats and Progressives make up the majority of the council.
-Miro Weinberger, the current mayor, is a Democrat who was first elected in 2012.
-The City Council has twelve seats.
-Prior to 2020, they were occupied by five Progressives, four Democrats, two Independents, and one Republican.
-After the 2020 city elections, the Republican seat flipped to Democratic, and one Independent seat flipped to Progressive.
+Emma Mulvaney-Stanak, the current mayor, is a Progressive who was first elected in March 2024.
+The city council has twelve seats.
+As of 2024, the city council is composed of six Democrats, five Progressives, and one independent.
+Ben Traverse, a Democrat, is the current Council President.

-U.S. senator and presidential candidate Bernie Sanders served as the mayor of Burlington from 1981 to 1989.
+U.S. senator and two-time presidential candidate Bernie Sanders served as the mayor of Burlington from 1981 to 1989.
 His election in 1981 unseated longstanding mayor Gordon Paquette and drastically altered the political landscape of the city.
 Mayor Sanders created a government that was run by young Progressives, including Peter Clavelle, who was elected mayor of the city when Sanders stepped down to run for higher office.
 Peter Clavelle, Burlington's longest-serving mayor, held the office from 1989 to 1993, and again from 1995 to 2006.

 In the 1980s, the successive reelections of a self-proclaimed "socialist" drew attention from the national media.
 Sanders has dispelled the notion that his first victory, secured by a narrow margin, was "just a fluke".

 The large transient student population votes in local, state, and national elections, resulting in a considerable impact on local elections.
 The city signed up 2,527 new voters in the six weeks from September 1, 2008, the highest number for that time frame in over nine years.

-As a non-profit institution, the University of Vermont pays no real estate taxes, though, like many other schools, it does make an annual payment in place of taxes.
+As a nonprofit institution, the University of Vermont pays no real estate taxes; however, like many other educational institutions, it makes an annual payment in place of taxes.
 In 2007, the college agreed to raise this from $456,006 to $912,011 in 2010 plus a "public works" supplement rising from $180,040 to $191,004 over the same time frame.

 The city maintains three parks on Lake Champlain.
 All three are free for public access, with two having parking fees.

+Alice B. Moore's election to the school commission from the second ward as a Republican in 1921 made her the first woman elected to office in Burlington.

 City council members

-In 2021, voters adopted a charter amendment to elect the council by ranked-choice voting.
-Before the amendment can go into effect, however, it must be passed by the state legislature and approved by the governor.
-The state house approved the amendment on February 23, 2022, sending it to the state senate.
+In March 2021, Burlington residents voted to implement ranked-choice voting for city councilors.
+It passed with 64% support.
+In March 2023, Burlington residents voted to expand ranked-choice voting in city elections, to include races for mayor, city councilors, School Commissioners, Ward Clerks, and Inspectors of Election.
+This passed with 64% support.